HKU-BAL/megabox/_posts/2015-07-30-GrePraGChallenge.md

 title: Assemblies of Great Prairie Soil Metagenome Grand Challenge Datasets
 ---

-[DOE/JGI Great Prairie Soil Metagenome Grand Challenge](http://genome.jgi.doe.gov/GrePraGChallenge_2/GrePraGChallenge_2.info.html) is one of the greatest chanllenges in metagenomics.
+[DOE/JGI Great Prairie Soil Metagenome Grand Challenge](http://genome.jgi.doe.gov/GrePraGChallenge_2/GrePraGChallenge_2.info.html) is one of the greatest challenges in metagenomics.
 MEGABOX targets to provide assemblies of the eight NGS datasets from this challenge.

 ### Status